stefichjo/toki-pona/nasin-nimi.md

 | [ᴄᴏɴᴛᴇɴᴛ ᴡᴏʀᴅ](#content-word) |
 | [ᴘᴀʀᴛɪᴄʟᴇ](#particle) |

-There are two word classes: [content words](#content-word) (i.e. these parts of speech: nouns, adjectives, verbs, auxiliaries and prepositions) and [particles](#particle) (i.e. these parts of speech: markers, conjunctions and onomatopeia).
+There are two word classes: [content words](#content-word) (i.e. these parts of speech: adjectives, prepositions, verbs, auxiliaries (or "pre-verbs") and nouns) and [particles](#particle) (i.e. these parts of speech: markers, conjunctions and onomatopeia).
 As a rule of thumb, you can change the part of speech of any content word, but you can't change the part of speech of a particle.

 But there are restrictions and loopholes in Toki Pona: auxiliaries (or "pre-verbs") and prepositions can be converted into nouns, adjectives and verbs, but not the other way around.
 Also, an onomatopeia can be converted into a content word meaning *the name ...* or *the sound ...*, and a content word can be used as an onomatopeia, e.g. **nanpa**.